20 May Easter Celebrations and Customs Around The World

 - The Blessing of the Easter Basket is the most important Easter ritual in Poland.
 People prepare their baskets already on Saturday before Palm Sunday to be blessed by the priest with Holy Water.
 The baskets usually contain colored hard-boiled eggs, crispy bread, cake, salt, pepper, sausages, small boxwood branches and – sometimes – small toy chicks.
 It is believed that Great Lent – the forty day fast before Easter – is not over until the food basket is blessed.

 - Another tradition celebrated in Poland on the first Monday after Easter is Smigus Dyngus and is considered to bring good health.
 On this day especially young boys go after girls with buckets full of water.
 The superstition says that girls who get soaked with water will marry within the same calendar year.
+However, in Poland it doesn’t matter if you are a boy or a girl, younger or older – fact is that no one is safe from getting wet!

 The custom of pouring water is an ancient spring symbol of cleansing and purification.